decimoplays/CStat-Project/report.md

 strong multicollinearity or other numerical problems.
 </pre>
 </div>

-This model explains 86.5% of the variability in SalePrice, confirming the predictive power of the selected features.
+This model explains 86.5% of the variability in `SalePrice`, confirming the predictive power of the selected features.
+The model is better than the one obtained with the fractional factorial $2^{k-p}.
+Only the variable `SecondFlrSF` is not significant at the 5% level.
+The p-value of the `Jarque-Bera` statistic test being smaller than $0.05$, the residuals are not normally distributed.
+The `Durbin-Watson` test suggests the absence of autocorrelation in the residuals (Durbin-Watson > 2).

 ##### ANOVA

+To ensure that `SecondFlrSF` is insignificant, we decided to also run an `ANOVA` on the model.

 <div align='center'>
 <style scoped>
     .dataframe tbody tr th:only-of-type {